FIVE MOST SURPRISING FINDS

 The phrase “school board” carries a connotation of tedium — fluorescent-lit meeting rooms, parliamentary procedure, arguments about bus routes.
 This boring image is a gift to the powerful.
 It makes the people with the most to lose ignore the institution with the most power over them.

-Here is what school boards actually control:
+Here is what school boards actually control.

 Curriculum.
 The school board determines what is taught in every classroom in the district — which textbooks are adopted, which supplementary materials are approved, which standards are emphasized.
 When Moms for Liberty chapters launched campaigns to remove books and alter curriculum content, they did not petition Congress.
 They ran for school board.
-They understood what many Black communities do not: the culture war is fought and won at the local level, one district at a time (Ballotpedia, School Board Election Tracking, 2021–2023).
+They understood what many Black communities do not.
+The culture war is fought and won at the local level, one district at a time (Ballotpedia, School Board Election Tracking, 2021–2023).

 Hiring.
 The school board hires the superintendent, who hires every principal, who hires every teacher.
 Research shows teacher quality is the most important in-school factor in student success — and Black students do measurably better with Black teachers (Gershenson, Hart, Hyman & Lindsay, IZA Institute of Labor Economics, 2018).